Galaxoid-Labs/vstrfryn29/README.md

 ### Compile and build from source

 More on this later.
 Its not difficult, but needs a little more attention.
 Stay tuned.

+### TODO
+- Setting roles does not work yet.
+Im working on this
+- You can only set groups to open/close and public.
+Private groups are not supported yet as strfry doesnt support AUTH yet